-Contrarily, we directly show that languages in $\Oracle{\iExpSpace{(i-1)}}{\Oracle{\iNExpTime{j}}{\SigmaP{c}}}$ admit \iExponential{i}{}ly-long Hausdorff reductions to some $\Oracle{\iNExpTime{(i+j)}}{\SigmaP{c}}$ Hausdorff predicate, and our proof only marginally shares ideas with \citet{LadnerL76}'s proof.
-As \citeauthor{LadnerL76} did, we also base our argument on the concept of \emph{ID graph for an input string~$x$ and an oracle machine $\Oracle{\Machine{M}}{?}$}~\cite{LadnerL76}.
-This notion was introduced to analyze the queries that $\Oracle{\Machine{M}}{?}$, \emph{when executing on~$x$}, may ever ask to a \emph{generic} oracle.
-Intuitively, an ID graph is a kind of extended computation tree for $\Oracle{\Machine{M}}{?}(x)$ where all the possible computations of $\Oracle{\Machine{M}}{?}$ over~$x$, for all the possible oracle answers, are represented.

-However, we employ this notion to a substantially different aim compared to what they did.
-Indeed, \Citeauthor{LadnerL76}'s proof is based on exhibiting an actual algorithm exploring the ID graph as a data structure.
-Their algorithm follows within the ID graph the correct computation of the machine, guided by the correct oracle's answers to the queries, which they assume to have in input to some algorithm.
-Differently, we use the notion of ID graph only as a tool to reason about all the possible queries that an $\iExpSpace{(i-1)}$ oracle machine may ever ask to an unknown oracle.
-In fact, we cannot base our proof on freely exploring the ID graph, as \citeauthor{LadnerL76} did with their algorithm, because we need to reduce the task of deciding a language to that of counting the true predicates of a suitable Hausdorff sequence.
+As \citet{LadnerL76} did, we base our argument on the notion of an \emph{ID graph for an input string~$x$ and an oracle machine $\Oracle{\Machine{M}}{?}$}.
+They introduced this concept to analyze the queries that an oracle machine $\Oracle{\Machine{M}}{?}$, \emph{when executed on~$x$}, may ever ask to a \emph{generic} oracle.
+Intuitively, the ID graph is an extended computation tree for $\Oracle{\Machine{M}}{?}(x)$ representing all possible computations on input $x$ under every possible pattern of oracle answers.
+Our use of this notion, however, differs substantially from theirs. \Citeauthor{LadnerL76} construct an explicit algorithm that explores the ID graph as a data structure, following the correct computation path guided by the oracle's answers, which are assumed to be available to the algorithm.
+In contrast, we employ the ID graph only as a conceptual tool to reason about the set of queries that an $\iExpSpace{(i-1)}$ oracle machine may issue to an unknown oracle.
+In fact, we cannot rely on an explicit exploration of the ID graph, because our proof relies on Hausdorff reducing languages to suitable Hausdorff predicates.
 Hence, we need to resort to different methods.

-We adopt a census technique plus a variation of the technique of the pseudo-complement of a language, adopted by \citet{Mahaney82} and \citet{Kadin1989}.
-These techniques enable us to compute all the possible queries that an $\iExpSpace{(i-1)}$ oracle machine, on a given input, might ever ask and that are actually accepted by the oracle.
-In this way, we can also avoid to resort to the notions of ``tt-condition generator'' and ``tt-condition evaluator'' needed in \citeauthor{LadnerL76}'s~\cite{LadnerL76} proof.
+We employ a census technique combined with a variant of the pseudo\nbdash-complement method adopted by \citet{Mahaney82} and \citet{Kadin1989}.
+These tools allow us to determine, for a given input, all queries that an $\iExpSpace{(i-1)}$ oracle machine may issue and that are accepted by the oracle.
+This approach avoids the need for the ``tt\nbdash-condition generator'' and ``tt\nbdash-condition evaluator'' used in the proof of \citet{LadnerL76}.